swich11/item-sorter/README.md

 ### Perception
 - Need to find orientation ...
+- Add new colours to perception masking and add being able to take a combined mask of several colours combined for a more complex object.

 ### Gripper
 The gripper in its current form has significant room for improvement, despite working reliably.
 While all components were 3D printed at 10% infill for durability, the inherent limitations of FDM printing such as imprecise hole tolerances and rough surface finishes, made assembly challenging.
 Several parts required manual drilling and sanding to achieve smooth travel along the guide rods.
 Although the jaws include grooved contact surfaces, they do not consistently achieve a secure grasp, so adding a higher-friction material such as rubber is planned to improve tactility.
 Additionally, the interface between the jaws and the guide rods can be refined to reduce friction and improve sliding performance, leading to more reliable and repeatable motion.